noahjames404/pulang-mina/README.md

   target_form_id | an array of target id's to modify, this is base on the input field's id attribute text_format | a multidimensional array of text, the default template of release notes

+  > If the target_form_id already has contents inside (including white spaces), the default template will not override the current contents.

   When creating a release note template use a colon **":"** keyword to separate the field name & content.

   Valid fields.